BNeel96/Responsible_Machine_Learning/README.md

 - Define the meaning of all engineered columns
   - phat and r were engineered for residual analysis.
-  - phat: It is a numeric input that helps to predict probabilities of high-priced mortgage
+   - phat: It is a numeric input that helps to predict probabilities of 'high-priced' mortgage
    - r: It is a numeric input and is log loss residual for the predicted probabilities.

 **Evaluation data**

 - State the source of evaluation (or test) data
-  - Home Mortgage Disclosure Act (HMDA) data in the class repository https://github.com/jphall663/GWU_rml/tree/master/assignments/data
+  - Home Mortgage Disclosure Act (HMDA) data in the class repository https://github.com/jphall663/GWU_rml/tree/master/assignments/data.
 - State the number of rows in evaluation (or test) data
   - 19830 (without the header).
-With header it is 19831
+With header it is 19831 rows.
 - State any differences in columns between training and evaluation (or test) data
-  - There are no differences between training and evaluation (or test) data except for high_priced column included in the test data.
+  - There are no differences between training and evaluation (or test) data except for 'high_priced' column included in the test data.

 **Model details**

 - State the columns used as inputs in your group's best remediated model
-  - 'property_value_std', 'no_intro_rate_period_std', 'loan_amount_std', 'income_std', 'conforming', 'intro_rate_period_std', 'debt_to_income_ratio_std', 'term_360', 'high_priced'
+  - 'property_value_std', 'no_intro_rate_period_std', 'loan_amount_std', 'income_std', 'conforming', 'intro_rate_period_std', 'debt_to_income_ratio_std', 'term_360', 'high_priced'.
 - State the columns used as targets in your group's best remediated model
-  - 'high_priced'
+  - 'high_priced'.
 - State the type of your group's best remediated model
-  - EBM
+  - EBM.
 - State the software used to implement your group's best remediated model
   - 'H20', 'interpret.glassbox', 'interpret.perf', 'numpy', 'pandas', 'time', 'matplotlib.pyplot', and 'matplotlib.lines'.
 - State the version of the modeling software for your group's best remediated model
-  - 'h20 3.36.1.2', 'interpret 0.2.7', 'numpy 1.11.1', and 'pandas 0.19.2
+  - 'h20 3.36.1.2', 'interpret 0.2.7', 'numpy 1.11.1', and 'pandas 0.19.2'.
 - State the hyperparameters or other settings of your group's best remediated model
-  - 'max_bins': 512,'max_interaction_bins': 16,'interactions': 10,'outer_bags': 4,'inner_bags': 0,'learning_rate': 0.001,'validation_size': 0.25,'min_samples_leaf': 5,'max_leaves': 5,'early_stopping_rounds': 100.0,'n_jobs': NTHREAD, 'random_state': 12345
+  - 'max_bins': 512,'max_interaction_bins': 16,'interactions': 10,'outer_bags': 4,'inner_bags': 0,'learning_rate': 0.001,'validation_size': 0.25,'min_samples_leaf': 5,'max_leaves': 5,'early_stopping_rounds': 100.0,'n_jobs': NTHREAD, 'random_state': 12345.

 **Quantitative analysis**

 - State the metrics used to evaluate your group's best remediated model
-  - AUC
+  - Confusion Matrix and AUC.
 - State the values of the metrics for training, validation, and evaluation (or test) data evaluation (or test) metrics come from the most recent class full evaluation results, link under Assignment 1.
-  - Explainable Boosting Machine - Validation AUC 0.8249 (RANK 1); Monotonic XGBoost - Validation AUC 0.7920 (RANK 2); and Elastic Net - Validation AUC 0.7538 (RANK 3)
+  - Explainable Boosting Machine - Validation AUC 0.8249 (RANK 1); Monotonic XGBoost - Validation AUC 0.7920 (RANK 2); and Elastic Net - Validation AUC 0.7538 (RANK 3).
 - Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group's best remediated model.

   - Assignment 1